Outcome-Constrained Large Language Models for Countering Hate Speech: Related Work

-Methods have been developed for constrained language generation. \citeauthor{wang2018sentigan} (\citeyear{wang2018sentigan}) proposed the SentiGAN framework to generate text having a given sentiment. \citeauthor{kumar2021controlled} (\citeyear{kumar2021controlled}) proposed MUCOCO to allow for controllable inference with multiple attributes as constraints to the optimization. \citeauthor{krause2021gedi} (\citeyear{krause2021gedi}) developed GeDi, a discriminator-based approach to guide the decoding process in language generation.
-It enables text generation with desired or undesired attributes. \citeauthor{schick2021self} (\citeyear{schick2021self}) proposed a self-debiasing approach to reduce the probability of language models generating problematic text.
-Unlike these previous efforts, we experimented with multiple methods to adjust language model-generated texts so that the texts could lead to specific conversational outcomes.
+Methods have been developed for constrained language generation. \citet{wang2018sentigan} proposed the SentiGAN framework to generate text with a given sentiment. \citet{kumar2021controlled} proposed MUCOCO to allow for controllable inference with multiple attributes as constraints to the optimization. \citet{krause2021gedi} developed GeDi, a discriminator-based approach to guide the decoding process in language generation.
+It enables text generation with desired or undesired attributes. \citet{schick2021self} proposed a self-debiasing approach to reduce the probability of language models generating problematic text.
+Unlike these previous efforts, we experiment with methods to adjust language model-generated texts to achieve specific conversational outcomes.